andresarmento/modbus-esp8266/README.md

 2. The offsets for registers are 0-based.
 So be careful when setting your supervisory system or your testing software.
 For example, in [ScadaBR](http://www.scadabr.com.br) offsets are 0-based, then, a register configured as 100 in the library is set to 100 in ScadaBR.
 On the other hand, in the [CAS Modbus Scanner](http://www.chipkin.com/products/software/modbus-software/cas-modbus-scanner/) offsets are 1-based, so a register configured as 100 in library should be 101 in this software.

-For API specefication see [API.md](https://githab.com/emelianov/modbus-esp8266/API/md)
+For API specefication see [API.md](https://github.com/emelianov/modbus-esp8266/API.md)

 ## Last Changes

 * Internal changes
  * Remove memory allocation checking for small blocks as anyway firmware will fail if so low memory available.
- * Move object's list implementation to std::list
+ * Change object's list implementation to std::list
  * Modbus class refactoring
  * ModbusIP networking code refactoring and error reporting
- * Modbus master implementation preparation
 * Public API changes
+ * Modbus master implementation
  * Move enum constants.
 E.g. MB_FC_READ_COIL => Modbus::FC_READ_COIL
  * Back to marking private for onSet, onGet, addReg and Reg methods
- * Added callback-related eventSource method
+ * Added callback-related eventSource method, onDisconnect, onEvent callbacks

 ## Contributions